Skip to main content

 There are competence requirements to be employed in a teaching position, as well as competence requirements for teaching subjects in primary and lower secondary education.
 These also include requirements to be appointed as headmaster.

-Pupils who have completed primary and lower secondary education, or the equivalent, are entitled to three years’ upper secondary education.
-They are entitled to admission to one out of three alternative education programs.
-The right to upper secondary education is indebted until the age of 24.
+As of August 1, 2024, pupils may reselect programme several times until turning 19 years of age, while previously it was only possible to do this once before turning 19.
+It is also possible for those who have not used up their right to reselection of programme before turning 19, to do a reselection once, after 19 years of age.
 Upper secondary education is free.
-The county authorities are legally obliged to follow up young people between the ages of 16 and 21 who neither attend a course of education nor are employed.
-Pupils who have a right to special needs education have the right to an extra two years two-year tuition of upper secondary education or training if it is necessary to achieve educational objectives.
+The county authorities are legally obliged to follow up young people between the ages of 16 and 21, extended to 24 years of age from 1 August 24, who are neither in education nor employed Pupils who have a right to special needs education have the right to an extra two years’ tuition of upper secondary education or training if it is necessary to achieve educational objectives.
 This right also applies to pupils who have the right to education in sign language or the right to education in Braille.

 The objectives and quality framework of upper secondary education and training are laid down in the National Curriculum (Kunnskapsløftet).
-These are regulations to the Educational Act and govern the content of the training.
+These are regulations to the Educational Act and govern the content of the teaching and training.

 General studies